Advanced Analytics Strategy

 Information management identified five obstacles to success with data and analytics: lack of a strategy; lack of organizational readiness; lack of direction; lack of execution; and lack of using data and analytics to deliver business impact (link here).
 The root cause – lack of leadership and focus on purpose.
 Success with data and analytics will only be as effective as the support and applied authority of its leadership.

-A successful Information Strategy addresses the above problems by:
+A successful Advanced Analytics Strategy addresses the above problems by:

 - Understanding the goals and objectives established by Executive Leadership and their business drivers;